ProbioSlim Review: Will Probiotics Help You Lose Weight?

 A clinical trial published in the Journal of Chiropractic Medicine tested whether LactoSpore caused weight loss in overweight individuals.

-The trial participants lost an impressive 8.6 pounds over the course of the three-week trial, but they were eating a significantly reduced-calorie diet, which alone can cause weight loss.
+The trial participants lost 8.6 pounds over the course of the three-week trial, but they were eating a significantly reduced-calorie diet, which alone can cause weight loss.

-This is a very poorly-designed trial in our opinion.
-The way to prove whether LactoSpore causes weight loss would be to have two trial groups consuming the exact same diet, with one of them taking LactoSpore and the other taking placebo pills.
+This was a very poorly-designed trial in our opinion.
+The way to test whether or not LactoSpore causes weight loss would be to have two trial groups consuming the exact same diet, with one of them taking LactoSpore and the other taking placebo pills.
 This would isolate the effects of LactoSpore.

 Green tea extract is effective for short-term weight loss, as we documented in our analysis of Lipozene ingredients.